Communist Party of Vietnam: Vietnam War (1955–1975)

-The Vietnam War (or Second Indochina War) broke out between the communists which included the Democratic Republic of Vietnam (North Vietnam) and the National Liberation Front (Viet Cong), and the anti-communists which included the United States, the Republic of Vietnam (South Vietnam) and their allies, such as Australia, South Korea, and Thailand.
+As part of the Cold War and due to conflicts between two Vietnamese states, the Vietnam War (or Second Indochina War) happened between the communists which included the Democratic Republic of Vietnam (North Vietnam) and the National Liberation Front (Viet Cong), and the anti-communists which included the United States, the Republic of Vietnam (South Vietnam) and their allies, such as Australia, South Korea, and Thailand.
 The communists received support from the People's Republic of China and the Soviet Union.
 The war lasted from 1960 to 1975 and spilled over into Laos and Cambodia.
 The Cambodian Civil War broke out between the communist Khmer Rouge and GRUNK, and the pro-American Khmer Republic.
 The Laotian Civil War broke out between the communist Pathet Lao and the pro-American Kingdom of Laos.
 The Cambodian and Laotian communists received training and support from the DRV and NLF.
 During the war the Worker's Party of Vietnam also established its sub-branch in the south called the People's Revolutionary Party of South Vietnam (Đảng Nhân dân Cách mạng Miền Nam Việt Nam), which aimed to lead the NLF.
-After the withdrawal of American troops from Indochina and the collapse of the RVN on 30 April 1975, Vietnam was unified under the leadership of the communists.
-At the fourth party congress in 1976, the Workers' Party of Vietnam merged with the People's Revolutionary Party of South Vietnam to create the Communist Party of Vietnam (Đảng Cộng sản Việt Nam), commonly abbreviated as CPV.
+After the withdrawal of American troops from South Vietnam and later the collapse of the RVN on 30 April 1975, Vietnam was de facto unified under the leadership of the communists and the South was under the Provisional Revolutionary Government of the Republic of South Vietnam (PRG), leading to formal reunification under the communist Socialist Republic on 2 July 1976.
+At the fourth party congress in December 1976, the Workers' Party of Vietnam merged with the People's Revolutionary Party of South Vietnam to create the Communist Party of Vietnam (Đảng Cộng sản Việt Nam), commonly abbreviated as CPV.
 The party explained that the merger and name change was made in light of the "strengthened proletariat dictatorship, the development of the leadership of the working class ... a worker-peasant alliance".